getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 For this example, we need to fix the following:

 - The name needs to be `tree`, so update it.
 - The `license` is correct, so we remove the comment.
+License values need to match an "Identifier" in the [SPDX License List](https://spdx.org/licenses/).
 - Fill in `homepage`, `component`, `summary`, and `description`.
 - Remove `builddeps`.
 This package has no build dependencies beyond the ones already available for every package (the `system.devel` packages).
 - The `setup` step is not required, remove it.